Red5/red5-service/README.md

 **Install**

-1. Set the __RED5_HOME__ environmental variable
+1. Set the __RED5_HOME__ environmental variable (see below _Managing Windows Environment Variables_ for more detail)
-2. Edit the variables in the `install-service.bat` script to match your server
+2. Edit the variables in the `install-service.bat` script to match your server, if you have special requirements
 3. Download the [windows binaries](http://www.apache.org/dist/commons/daemon/binaries/windows/)
+ * The most current daemon archive (_since 2013_) to use is named: `commons-daemon-1.0.15-bin-windows.zip`
-4. Unzip the Apache Daemon archive into your red5 directory
+4. Unzip the daemon archive into your red5 directory
 5. Ensure `procrun.exe` is in your red5 home directory alongside `red5-service.jar`
 6. Execute `install-service.bat` to install the service
 7. Open the windows services panel `services.msc`